Philosophy III is a year-long course comprised of four, distinct term-long Papers.

 We read Jaegwon Kim’s book Physicalism, or Something Near Enough.
-In this book Kim presents his case against the non-reductivist type of physicalism which is still the dominant position today, and argues for a version of reductive physicalism which, he thinks, is good enough.
+In this book Kim presents what he thinks of as the best case for the best type of physicalism we can hope for.
+Along the way he presents his case against non-reductivist types of physicalism which still dominate the field today, and argues for a version of reductive physicalism which, he thinks, is good enough.
 But it still has problems, and our quest is to determine whether these problems are enough to sink the physicalist project in favour of some other non-physicalist or anti-physicalist scheme.

 Lecture times and venue

-All lectures will be held in Zoology Minor 02.
-Lectures will begin on Wednesday the 16th of February.
+All lectures will be held in Physics Upper.
+Lectures will begin on Monday the 16th of February.